 Most assault and battery cases can be categorized at different levels.
 For example, there are first-degree assault cases which are often given the highest level of punishment, these cases often involve the use of a deadly weapon.
 Second-degree assaults and third-degree assault also incur charges, but the process and punishment are also different.
 Types of assault and battery cases include:

-- Simple assault – when no weapon is involved and minor injuries.
+- When no weapon is involved and minor injuries.

-- Aggravated assault – when there’s evidence of intentions to do extreme harm when the assault is against vulnerable persons.
+- When there’s evidence of intentions to do extreme harm when the assault is against vulnerable persons.

-- Sexual assault – when there is evidence of any unwanted sexual activity.
+- When there is evidence of any unwanted sexual activity.

-- Domestic violence – when there’s harm done within the home typically involving a partner.
+- When there’s harm done within the home typically involving a partner.

 In addition, there are other variations of assault charges including assault on a minor, assault on a peace officer, gang assault, and assault with intent to murder.
 These are all classified as felonies and do carry jail time and fine sentences.

 Assault & Battery Victim?